simonswain/statter/README.md

 ```

 `lengths` are the number of elements in the Redis Lists your app is
 using.
 Handy to see how far message queues are backing up.
+No method
+for this -- your app will be using the lists however it chooses to.

 ```
 LPUSH my-list foo
 ```

-Create a realtime display
+Create a realtime display.
+The

 ```javascript
 var statter = require('../index.js');